Configuring The Plugin¶

 <?php \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin( 'MyVendor.StoreInventory', 'Pi1', 'The Store Inventory List', 'EXT:store_inventory/Resources/Public/Icons/Extension.svg' );

-configurePlugin() again the vendor namespace and extension key
+configurePlugin() before, the vendor namespace and extension key

 and the second is the name of the plugin.
-The third argument is an arbitrary, not to long,
+The third argument is an arbitrary, not too long,

 title of the plugin for the selection box of the content element.
-After installation of the
+After installing the

 extension we can insert the plugin on a page.
 Don’t forget to set the sys folder, in which the